 Ankle-Brachial Index (ABI) measurement (MESI ABPI MD®)

 The plethysmography method of measuring ABI, on the other hand, has many advantages in comparison with the Doppler method, including the time-saving nature and simplicity of its execution, lending itself to the purpose of preventive screening of large numbers of patients for PAD.
 The MESI ABPI MD® for ABI measurement on the market, is, for example, completely automatic and does not require special or extensive training to operate.

-It works on a different principle, utilising 3 blood pressure cuffs, which are placed on an arm and both legs and then automatically insufflated and desufflated in a specific sequential manner, eliciting a specific response in the arterial pulse, which the machine then translates into ABI.
+It works on a different principle, utilising 3 blood pressure cuffs, which are placed on an arm and both legs and then automatically inflated and deflated to record the arterial pulse , which the machine then translates into ABI.
 This whole procedure takes only 1 minute.
 The only similarity with the Doppler method is the requirement to place the patient in a supine position.

 In some patients ABI measurement cannot be performed, i.e. the ABI value is uninterpretable (the value is higher than the median “healthy” ABI for individuals without PAD) due to incompressibility of the arteries (arterial calcification, common in individuals with diabetes and renal failure).
 The alternative, sans angiography, is the TBI measurement.
 The procedure is similar to the ABI measurement, but with the difference of taking the blood pressure measurement on the toe instead at the ankle.

 This is done using a greatly miniaturised version of the blood pressure cuffs for the arms (with the addition of a photoplethysmograph sensor) which is placed on the toe.
-Another difference in comparison with ABI is the value of TBI, which is, in numerical terms, lower, but has the same correlation – lower the value, the greater the presence and severity of PAD.
+Another difference in comparison with ABI is the value of TBI, which is, in numerical terms, lower, but has the same correlation.
+The lower is TBI, the higher is the presence and severity of PAD.